baskarmib/DotNetOpenSourceDays/README.md

 Newbie speakers are welcome to contribute as well.
 We encourage participants from all .Net User Groups to apply.

-Call for Speakers open till Feb-25-2020.
+Call for Speakers open extended till Mar-15-2020.

 # Code of Conduct